materialsproject/fireworks/docs_rst/maintain_tutorial.rst

 Database administration commands
 ================================

-There are two types of maintainence operations that can be performed through the LaunchPad:
+There are two types of maintenance operations that can be performed through the LaunchPad:

 * **maintain** - automatically detects and marks failed jobs and deleted queue reservations
 * **tuneup** - tries to speed up database performance by updating indices and compacting the database.
 Should be performed during database downtime.